gescandon/sfdc-tooling-explorer/README.md

-## Blank Heroku app
+# Cloud Deployer

-This is a empty Heroku application template.
-You can add files to this application once you have cloned it.
+This is a hack to automate the commit of SFDC metadata into a git repository.